 Note: this is not an anti-vaccine piece.
-The mRNA and protein-based covid vaccines are, overall, important as a base-layer precaution, despite instances in which people do not fully benefit from or are allergic to them.
+The mRNA and protein-based covid vaccines are, overall, important as a base-layer precaution, despite instances in which people do not fully benefit from them, and rare instances in which people are allergic to them.
 However, they are not – in their current form, and on their own – enough to end the pandemic (and at the very least, not enough to keep people safe from the ongoing harms of SARS-CoV-2).
 Non-pharmaceutical interventions – like respirator use, air filtration/ventilation, and air sterilization/disinfection – remain necessary.

 1. The vaccines do not prevent infection.